Port Wine 101: A Beginner's Guide to Three Top Styles

 What is Port Wine?

-To be called Port, the grapes must be grown in the Upper Douro region of northern Portugal, the most mountainous wine region in the world and a Unesco World Heritage Site.
+To be called Port, the grapes must be grown in the Upper Douro region of northern Portugal, the most mountainous wine region in the world, and a Unesco World Heritage Site.
 Douro also has the distinction of being the world’s first officially demarcated wine region, created in 1756, the only place in the world that can produce authentic Port.

-Port is always a blend of different native grape varieties, and there are dozens of them, most of which you probably haven’t heard of, with the most common being red: Touriga Franca, Touriga Nacional, Tinat Barroca, Tinto Cão, and Tinta Roriz (aka Tempranillo).
+Port is always a blend of different native grape varieties, and there are dozens of them, most of which you probably haven’t heard of, with the most common being red: Touriga Franca, Touriga Nacional, Tinta Barroca, Tinto Cão, and Tinta Roriz (aka Tempranillo).
 White Port, on the other hand, comes from obscure white wine grapes like Códega, Gouveio, and Malvasia Fina.
 But don’t worry, you won’t be tested on these names!

 Generations of hard-working farmers have turned Douro’s steep schist and granite hillsides into terraced vineyards.
 The roots are forced to grow deep down into the rocky crevices in search of water to sustain them during hot, dry summers, resulting in extraordinary grapes born from harsh conditions.